ENSC2003 Engineering Electrical Fundamentals

 - Unit Coordinator(s)

-- Associate Professor Wen Lei (S1) and Professor Dilusha Silva (S2)
+- Professor Wen Lei (S1) and Professor Dilusha Silva (S2)

 - Unit rules